Best Ways to See the Wild Horses of the Outer Banks

 Local Tips For Viewing Wild Horses

 Seeing the horses in person is possible in several ways.
 Some people prefer to go exploring on their own, which means they rent their own 4WD vehicle and drive out to where the horses live.
-If you’d like to go this route, I’d suggest checking out Kitty Hawk as their rental prices are typically lower than in Corolla.
+If you’d like to go this route, check out Kitty Hawk, as rental prices there are typically lower than in Corolla.

 Others choose to take a guided tour.
 Tours are offered on a seasonal basis by the Corolla Wild Horse Fund and Museum.